-The Security Officer shall maintain inventories of all keys, locks and locking devices in the Lock Shop.
+The security key control officer shall maintain inventories of all keys, locks and locking devices in the lock shop.

-In SPCs and CDFs, Lock Shop inventories shall include, at a minimum:
+Lock shop inventories shall include, at a minimum, the following:

-- A secure master-key cabinet containing at least one pattern key (never issued), and one or more spare keys.
+a.
+A secure master-key cabinet containing at

+least one pattern key (never issued), and one or more spare keys.
 The cabinet shall be kept locked; except when in immediate use.
-The contents shall be itemized on an inventory form. - All key blanks, identified by model number and manufacturer's name, inventoried in a bound ledger or electronic database. - All unassigned padlocks. - An inventory of assigned padlocks, with locations identified alphabetically or numerically.

-2. Compromised Keys and Locks
+The contents shall be itemized on an inventory form;

+- b.
+All key blanks, identified by model number and manufacturer's name, inventoried in a bound ledger or electronic database; - c.
+All unassigned padlocks; and - d.
+An inventory of assigned padlocks, with locations identified alphabetically or numerically. - 2.
+Compromised Keys and Locks

-The facility administrator or chief of security shall establish procedures for handling compromised keys and locks.
+The facility administrator or Chief of Security shall establish procedures for handling compromised keys and locks.

-In SPCs and CDFs, compromised keys shall be cut into pieces until irretrievably destroyed.
-The facility shall document the type of key or lock, the number of keys or locks compromised, and the date, time, and method of destruction.
+Note: Compromised keys shall be cut into pieces until irretrievably destroyed.
+The facility shall document the type of key or lock, the number of keys or locks compromised and the date, time and method of destruction.